mesuli95/Data-Governance/README.md

 * Certain exceptions may be logical to collect data even when we don’t have a reason because it may have value at some point in the future, but this is only an exception.
 * Generally, an organization is onboarding data because it’s required for some purpose.

+# The role of Data in the 21st Century

+* Since the early days of data processing in the 19th and 20th centuries right through to digital transformation in the 21st century, data has played many important roles.
+* It’s helped us understand the world in completely new ways, improved our ability to make better-informed decisions, and supported our efforts to solve all manner of problems.
+In this way, it’s fair to say that data has always been important.
+* Something is quite clear though.
+The value data that has been added over the course of many decades has not remained flat.
+* In these early decades of the 21st century, we are producing more data than we can handle, and the depth, breadth, and quality of the data that is being used are reshaping not just the tools and capabilities of our industries and cities, but the nature of how we learn, socialize, and entertain ourselves.
+*  It’s also elevating risks that we may previously have characterized as annoyances to a world today where a cyberattack can result in millions of dollars of losses in hours.

 # Data-Driven Decision-Making

 * Perhaps one of the greatest values of data is its ability to help us all make better decisions.